 * The Coriander and Rocket went to seed in the lovely heat we have had these holidays.

 * She is picking Beetroot, Mesclun lettuce, Beans, Zucchinis and Tomatoes so enjoying the flavours and freshness of her garden.

-Expansion was Jen's earlier focus so her bigger garden is providing plenty of bounty and she is grateful for the good regular rain.
+Expansion was Jen's earlier focus, so her bigger garden is providing plenty of bounties and she is grateful for the good regular rain.

 * Eating beans every night.

 * The tomatoes started ripening three weeks ago and there are plenty of them.

 * The Strawberries and Raspberries were good but have been overtaken by the birds now.